Skip to main content

 Jewish Studies and Israel Studies at Maryland

-Together the Joseph and Rebecca Meyerhoff Center and Program for Jewish Studies and the Joseph and Alma Gildenhorn Institute for Israel Studies provide research and teaching that is daring, innovative, and complex.
-Between them, the two centers host eleven full-time faculty members whose teaching spans the Late Bronze Age to the present, and disciplines including history, cultural and film studies, and philosophy.
-Every year, about a thousand students take our courses.
+Together, the Joseph and Rebecca Meyerhoff Center and Program for Jewish Studies and the Joseph and Alma Gildenhorn Institute for Israel Studies cultivate research and teaching that is daring, innovative, and complex.
+Between them, the two centers host eleven full-time faculty members whose teaching spans the Late Bronze Age to the present, and disciplines including history, literature and film studies, and the study of religion.
+More than a thousand students take our courses each year.

 Meyerhoff Center